-1.3.2.1 Priority 2: Reduce poverty and tackle the high cost of living
+3.3.2.1 Priority 2: Reduce poverty and tackle the high cost of living

 The RTMC's quest to reduce road fatalities in South Africa aligns with the priority of the 7th administration to reduce poverty and tackle the high cost of living.
 The RTMC in promoting health in communities' advances road safety awareness and road safety education.
-Key to the RTMC objectives / strategy is implementation of the following:
+Key to the RTMC objectives is the following: